koel/docs/aws-s3.md

 2. Install necessary packages: `cd koel-aws && npm install --production`
 3. Copy `.env.example` into `.env` and edit the variables there
 4. Zip the whole directory's content into something like `archive.zip`
-5. In AWS Lambda console, create a Lambda function with the following information (**IMPORTANT:** Make sure you're creating the function in the same region with `koel-bucket`)
+5. In AWS Lambda console, create a Lambda function with the following information:

     ```
     Name: koel-lambda